HOME SEARCH ALL TOPICS

 Parents regarded its results as dictating their children's entire future.
 Failure was seen as a disaster almost impossible to recover from - this at the age of only 11.
 Sadly, there was a certain stigma to attending a secondary modern school.
 No doubt the pupils there felt it too and felt that they were failures.
 In time this led to the abolition of secondary modern schools and the growth in comprehensive schools.

-Schools, no doubt, saw passing the scholarship as a reflection of their own quality, which meant that they strived for their children's success.
+Schools, no doubt, saw passing the exam as a reflection of their own quality, which meant that they strived for their children's success.

 The children about to take the exam could not help being swept up in the atmosphere.